-Not only are the Officers paid on an annual salary of £24,854, there are also perks to being a full-time member of staff.
-These include 22 days of paid holiday (plus bank holidays and seven discretionary days of leave which are usually over Christmas), a pension scheme, a free TOTUM card, half days on Friday over the summer holidays, and your birthday off work.
+Not only are the officers paid an annual salary of £24,854, there are also perks to being a full-time member of staff.
+These include 22 days of paid holiday (plus bank holidays and additional discretionary days of leave which are usually over Christmas), a pension scheme, a free TOTUM card, half days on Friday over the summer holidays, and your birthday off work.
 Alongside this are additional benefits such as reduced price gym membership on campus, childcare provision, a season ticket loan scheme and a staff discount card getting you money off food and drink in our venues.

 Elections are absolutely not about who has the most friends, and the most popular candidate isn’t always the one who’s been a part of every sports team on campus, has never missed a night out, or has been to 95% of all society meetings ever.
 Instead, the “popular” candidates usually earn this status over the course of the election, through campaigning, good policies, and attendance at election events.
-So no, it’s not the person with the most Twitter followers, it's the person who campaigns the best!
+So no, it’s not the person with the most Instagram followers, it's the person who campaigns the best!